danswick/danswick.github.io/demotracts/README.md

 To zoom in or out, scroll with your mouse or touch pad.

 *This visualization was created using [Crosslet](http://sztanko.github.io/crosslet/) and [US Census Data](https://www.census.gov/geo/maps-data/data/tiger.html).*

+>**Note:** as of May 1st, free map tile provider <a href="http://cloudmade.com/">Cloudmade</a> discontinued its free map tile service.
+Unfortunately, crosslet is currently (as of 6/20/2014) only compatible with cloudmade tile layers.
+This project will slowly be transitioned to use play <a href="http://square.github.io/crossfilter/">Crossfilter</a>, <a href="http://d3js.org/">D3</a>, and <a href="http://leafletjs.com/">leaflet</a>, but in the meantime, no basemap will be available.